GFNOrg/gfn-diffusion/README.md

 cd energy_sampling
 ```

-In order to run the experiment, you should choose one of the following, implemented energy functions:
+In order to run the experiment, you should choose one of the following implemented energy functions:

 - **25gmm**
 - **hard_funnel**
 - **many_well**
-- additionally, you can also select **9gmm** or **easy_funnel**
+- additionally, you can also select **9gmm** or **easy_funnel** (with lower variance of the first component, as in [Zhang & Chen, 2021]).

 ### Exemplary commands to run experiments
 Below are commands to reproduce some of the results on **Manywell** with PIS and GFlowNet models as an